 Does the 30 percent consistency rule apply across all my evaluation accounts?

 Per-account, not aggregate.
-The 30 percent consistency rule applies to each evaluation account independently.
-If one of your evaluations has a 35-percent day, that evaluation's required total profit increases, but your other evaluation accounts are unaffected.
-The same logic applies to drawdown limits, profit targets, and 5-day minimums: all per-account.
+The consistency rule applies to each evaluation account independently (30 percent on Quick Pay, 45 percent on Fast Pass).
+If one of your evaluations has a high single-day share, that evaluation's required total profit increases, but your other evaluation accounts are unaffected.
+The same logic applies to drawdown limits, profit targets, and minimum-day rules: all per-account.

 What if I have multiple Funded Sims with different account sizes?